Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: Results and Discussion

 \section{Results and Discussion}

-In this section, we present numerical results based on the formulation described above.
+In this section, we present numerical results based on the formulation described in the previous section.
 To elucidate the effects of charge regulation (CR) on the PE-NP interaction and NP-NP interaction, we compare the results of CR and constant charge (CC) simulations performed under the same conditions, as outlined in Sec.~\ref{simulation}.

-We begin with the case of a deionized solution, i.e., with $pIp = pIm = 10^{-7}M$.
+We begin with the case of a deionized solution, i.e., with $pIp = pIm = 7$.
 The corresponding system parameters are $pH = 7$, $pK_a = pK_b = 5$, and the number of monomers is fixed at $N=40$.
 Figure~\ref{fig:fig3}a shows simulation snapshots of CR and CC systems at a fixed intersurface separation of $D=7\ell_B$.
 Notably, in the CR case, the PE is adsorbed onto the surface of one of the NPs (a localized state).
 In contrast, under CC conditions at the same separation, PE preferentially forms a bridge between two like-charged NPs, referred to here as the captured state.
 Within the CC approximation, bridging interactions occur due to the electrostatic attraction between oppositely charged PE chain and the fixed surface charges of NPs, creating a strong and persistent electrostatic attraction for the oppositely charged PE segments, leading to bridging.
-As a result, the PE becomes partially adsorbed onto both nanoparticles, and the intervening segment forms a bridge that generates an entropic-elastic force between them.
-These observations are consistent with previous studies~\cite{Podgornik2003, Podgornik2006}.
-In contrast, under CR conditions, the surface charges of the nanoparticles dynamically adjust in response to the local electrostatic environment.
-This flexibility allows one of the nanoparticles to acquire a higher effective surface charge that strongly attracts the entire PE chain, resulting in its complete adsorption.
+As a result, the PE becomes partially adsorbed onto both NPs, and the intervening segment forms a bridge that generates an entropic-elastic force between them.
+These observations are consistent with the previous studies~\cite{Podgornik2003, Podgornik2006}.
+In contrast, under CR conditions, the surface charges of the NPs dynamically adjust in response to the local electrostatic environment.
+This flexibility allows one of the NPs to acquire a higher effective surface charge that strongly attracts the entire PE chain, resulting in its complete adsorption.
 This adaptive charge response suppresses polymer bridging and favors a localized state, thereby minimizing the system’s free energy through a combination of enhanced electrostatic attraction and configurational entropy gain.
 Further, we find that, under CR conditions, the PE is equally likely to adsorb onto either of the two NPs, reflecting the system's symmetry.